 However, in the previous building where I was located, the last person leaving each floor of each wing was responsible for assuring not only that each office was locked but that those keys were locked in a box just inside the entrance to the wing.
 The key to that entrance also unlocked the box.
 The last person to leave took the key with him, but if he wasn’t the first to arrive the next day – when it was me I made sure to come early – one or two trusted people in each wing also had a key.
 But not for other wings!

-Actually, there was little need to hurry in – in general, Germans weren't workaholics who arrived early and stayed late.
-In fact, one day I was engrossed in something enough that I lost track of time.
+Actually, I probably hadn't needed to hurry in – in general, Germans weren't workaholics who arrived early and stayed late.
+In fact, one day I was so engrossed in something that I lost track of time.
 In my office near the end of the top floor, with my door closed, I hadn't heard people leaving, and when I arrived downstairs I found the front door was locked!
+And, although ground-floor windows could be opened, they were too high to risk a drop.

-Although I was able to exit the back door, into the courtyard previously mentioned, a apiked iron-barred gate to the street was also locked.
-Looking around for some way out, I noticed a small apartment at the far end of the courtyard.
-After some time spent ringing the doorbell I found the resident, a sort of caretaker, was in and was able to spring me.
-From then on I was much more careful to keep track of what time it was!
+Fortunately, I found a back door that was unlocked, which led into the courtyard previously mentioned, where – unfortunately, a spiked iron-barred gate to the street was also locked.
+Looking around for another way out, I noticed a small apartment at the far end of the courtyard.
+After ringing the doorbell for some time, the resident, a sort of caretaker, eventually came to the door and was able to spring me.
+From then on I was more careful to keep track of what time it was!

 The locks aren’t just for show – German doors are solid and fit tightly in their metal frames, which are firmly attached to the surrounding masonry walls.
 Even the windows have solid frames and rigid latches – a burglar could break the glass, but there’s no other way of forcing entry.
 When the realtor showing us the apartment accidentally left the keys inside while showing us the cellar, we thought we were out of luck for the several hours until the landlord would be available.
 That’s when we learned that although the door automatically locks when it is closed, the outside doorpull (it looks like a doorknob, but doesn’t turn) and lock plate can be removed and the mechanism manipulated.
 The realtor’s children had provided him with ample opportunity to perfect the technique.